 Please note, a formal pavement design is beyond AOG's scope of service.
-Standard asphaltic concrete and Portland concrete pavement designs for a given service life requires evaluation of the soil by means of a California Bearing Ratio (CBR) test and/or other methods, estimates of traffic volumes and axle weights, drainage requirements and the desired level of maintenance.
+Standard asphaltic concrete and concrete pavement designs for a given service life requires evaluation of the soil by means of a California Bearing Ratio (CBR) test or other methods, estimates of traffic volumes and axle weights, drainage requirements, and the desired level of maintenance.
 As such, some standard pavement design options based on assumptions made for materials of this nature are included in this section.

-The subgrade soils at this site are considered to be poor subgrade materials for the support of pavements.
+Without stabilization or treatment, the subgrade soils at this site are considered to be poor subgrade materials for the support of pavements.
 California Bearing Ratio (CBR) values we have obtained rarely exceed 5, soaked, for these materials.
 Pavements, either total strength flexible or rigid, do not usually perform well when they are placed directly on highly expansive, poor soil subgrades.
 Soft areas can develop during wet periods and differential shrinkage can occur during dry periods.
 As a result, no pavement can avoid damage from wheel loads under these circumstances.

-Unless the subgrade is stabilized, the subgrade for all pavements should consist of at least 12 inches of properly moisture conditioned and compacted soil, which will require tilling and recompacting in cut sections.
+Unless the subgrade is stabilized with Portland cement, the subgrade for all pavements should consist of at least 9 inches of properly compacted clean soil, which will require tilling and recompacting in cut sections.
+It is recommended that any untreated aggregate base or chemically stabilized subgrade layers should extend at least 2 feet beyond the pavement and curb lines.
 The subgrade should be compacted to a minimum density of 95 percent of the Standard Proctor (ASTM D698) maximum dry density at a moisture content within ± 3 percent of the optimum moisture content.
 Any additional fill that is required to develop the paved areas should also be placed in loose lifts not exceeding 8 inches in thickness and compacted in accordance with these recommendations.
-It is recommended that any and all subgrade operations including recompacted subgrades, compacted aggregate bases or chemically stabilized subgrade layers should extend at least 2 feet beyond the pavement and curb lines.

-Prior to the placement of any pavement section, the exposed subgrade should be proof-rolled with a fully loaded, tandem-axle dump truck after the final subgrade elevation has been established throughout the paved area.
+The subgrade should be proof-rolled with a loaded tandem-axle dump truck after the final subgrade elevation has been established throughout the paved area.
 A representative of Alpha-Omega Geotech, Inc. should witness this proof-rolling.

-Please note, if asphaltic pavements are used, annual maintenance including but not limited to crack sealing, fog sealing, and possible patch with overlay should be anticipated.
-In addition, the quality of the aggregates and overall composition of the asphalt or concrete mix, as well as drainage conditions, can have a profound effect upon the durability of the pavement section.
+Please note, if asphaltic pavements are used, annual maintenance including, but not limited to, crack sealing, fog sealing, and possible patch with overlay should be anticipated.
+In addition, the quality of the aggregates and overall composition of the asphalt or concrete mix, as well as drainage conditions can have a profound effect upon the durability of the pavement section.